-This section answers many of the questions regularly asked about the ACE process and is updated throughout the intake.
-ACE strongly recommend reviewing these questions, as well as the ACE applicant guide and other content on this site, to fully understand the ACE programme.
+This section answers many of the questions regularly asked about the ACE RMO process and is updated throughout the intake.
+ACE strongly recommend reviewing these questions, as well as the ACE RMO Applicant Guide and other content contained in this site, in order to fully understand the ACE programme and its processes.
 We also post regular updates and answers to common questions during an intake on the ACE RMO Facebook page.
 Checkout ACE RMO Facebook to ask questions and view important updates.

 - Confirm you meet the ACE eligibility criteria